Daisy Taugelchee

 Daisy Taugelchee (c.
 1909 – September 8, 1990) was a Navajo weaver.
-The Denver Art Museum declared Taugelchee is "widely considered the most talented Navajo weaver and spinner who ever lived".
+The Denver Art Museum declared Taugelchee as "widely considered the most talented Navajo weaver and spinner who ever lived".
 In 2004 one of her rugs was featured on a United States Postal Service stamp.

 Biography

 Various dates are given for Taugelchee's birth, including 1909, circa 1910, 1911, and circa 1920.
 In her obituary, her birth date was given as April 4, 1909.
 She was born on the Navajo Nation reservation in Arizona.

 Taugelchee's paternal grandmother was an accomplished weaver known as Sagebrush Hill Woman, herself one of the best of the early Toadlena/Two Grey Hills weavers.
 Taugelchee's sister was also a well-regarded weaver.
 Taugelchee's mother died in childbirth when she was six years old, and her father died when she was eleven.
 In her youth, Daisy was known as Little Man's Daughter (Hastiin Yazhi Bitsi) and was given the name Daisy Marion Yazzie when she went to school.
 She attended Albuquerque Indian School for a few years and Phoenix Indian School for another two years.

 In her twenties, she married a man named Chee Taugelchee.
 They had three children, Chee Jr., Chester, and Janie Norris.

 She stopped weaving in her later years, but continued assisting the weaving projects of her daughter-in-law, Priscilla Taugelchee.
-Taugelchee died September 8, 1990 in Farmington, New Mexico.
+Taugelchee died September 8, 1990, in Farmington, New Mexico.